JeffreyPanotes/post-install-config/README.md

 First on the top right panel you can see the Admin Panel click on this tab from there ,now navigate to > Agents > Roles add a new role.
 Name this Supreme Admin.
-They will access to all components.
-Next move to permissions and select all boxes as the Supreme Admin will be allowed access to all areas areas in Tickets/ Tasks /and Knowledgebase.
+They will need access to all components.
+Next move to permissions and select all boxes as the Supreme Admin will be allowed access to all areas areas in Tickets/ Tasks /and Knowledgebase.Once complete add role and now on last screen you can see a new role  for Supreme Admin was added.

 <img src="https://i.imgur.com/AtMPBCO.png" height="80%" width="80%" alt="Configuration Steps"/>